rosehartman/frog-trap/trap_model_manduscript copy.md

 ### Effect of stage-structured populations

 The difference between the maximum metapopulation growth rate and the growth rate of the predator-free patch ($δlogλ_sMAX$), highlighting the importance of studying the effect of habitat choice in species with different life histories.
 Previous work has shown how adult longevity can buffer the effect of variability across time (Benjamin S. Halpern et al. 2005), and our results support this finding.
-Increasing adult survival increased metapopulation survival more than an increase in larval or juvenile survival (in most scenarios), however it decreased the value of having the ecological trap on the landscape (fig 3).
+Increasing adult survival increased metapopulation survival more than an increase in larval or juvenile survival (in most scenarios), however it decreased the value of having the ecological trap on the landscape (Fig. 4).
 When juveniles are the only dispersing life stage, increasing juvenile recruitment allowed more individuals to take advantage of a possible good year in the high-predation patch, thus increasing the value of the trap.
 Adults live for multiple years, so individuals who settle in the high-predation patch will have lower average fitness than those who settle in the predator-free patch.
 However, adults who have some offspring dispersing to both patches will have higher fitness than those whose offspring all go to one patch or the other.
 Therefore, an ecological trap may be more detrimental for a species with high adult survival than for a species with high juvenile survival.

 When adults experience predation instead of juveniles, increasing adult survial decreases the value of dispersal toward a trap to an even greater degree, because the stochastic model is most sensitive to change in adult survival and increasing dispersal toward the patch with lower adult survival will decrease the average metapopulation adult survival.
 This type of system may be seen in harvested populations where only adults are harvested (Moffit and Botsford 2009).
 No-take marine reserves or wildlife refuges provide "low-predation" patches, but dispersing juveniles may settle in areas where adults may be hunted.